 How to know if a BPO career is for you

 There are many reasons why a person might want to join the BPO industry.
 The qualifications for working in the BPO sector are minimal.
-This then makes an excellent opportunity for young adults who are ready to start a career, older adults who only had short-term jobs, or those looking for a career switch.
+This then makes an excellent opportunity for young adults who are ready to start a career, older adults who only have short-term jobs, or those looking for a career switch.

 What exactly would you be doing if you chose to follow a BPO career path?
 There are more industries and activities than you may think.
-Many BPO companies offer simple administrative tasks to customer service to human resources and IT.
+Many BPO companies offer simple administrative tasks to customer service to human resources, and IT.